Buster Posey: 2012

 Posey's teammate Melky Cabrera batted .346 in 2012, but MLB declared him ineligible for the batting title after receiving a 50-game suspension for raised testosterone levels.
 As a result, Posey led both leagues in batting in 2012 with an average of .336, becoming the first catcher to lead the NL in hitting since Ernie Lombardi of the Boston Braves in 1942.
 He also became only the second San Francisco Giant to win the batting title, following Barry Bonds in 2002 and 2004.
 Posey's .433 batting average against left-handed pitching (71 for 164) led all batters in the major leagues in 2012.

 In Game 5 of the NLDS against the Reds on October 11, Posey hit a grand slam off of Reds starter Mat Latos to give the Giants a 6–0 lead and subsequently won the game.
-The Giants become the second NL team to win a Division Series after being down two games to none and first since the LDS became a permanent standard in the playoffs in 1995.
+The Giants became the second NL team to win a Division Series after being down two games to none and first since the LDS became a permanent standard in the playoffs in 1995.
 Posey became just the third catcher in MLB history to hit a grand slam in the playoffs, along with Berra and Eddie Pérez.
 He also completed a strikeout-throw out double play at third base in the sixth inning to help preserve the victory.
 He batted .154 with four hits and one RBI in the NLCS as the Giants defeated the Cardinals in seven games.
 He hit a two-run home run against Max Scherzer in Game 4 of the World Series as the Giants swept the Detroit Tigers, giving Posey his second World Series championship.